dwightwatson/dwightwatson.com-gatsby/src/markdown/67-laravel-migrate-and-seed-in-one-command.md

     php artisan migrate --seed

-Might not be terribly useful but handy when you&#039;re putting together a new environment for a large app that take a little while to migrate and seed everything.
+Might not be terribly useful but handy when you're putting together a new environment for a large app that take a little while to migrate and seed everything.